tlswg/sslv3-diediedie/draft-ietf-tls-sslv3-diediedie.md

 particular Transport Layer Security (TLS) 1.2 {{RFC5246}}, are considerably more secure and capable protocols.

-This document updates the backward compatibility sections of the TLS RFCs to prohibit fallback to SSLv3.
+This document updates the backward compatibility section of RFC 5246 and its predecessors to prohibit fallback to SSLv3.

 --- middle